Spreadsheet-ready evidence base covering 120 case studies

 Constraints

 The work had to speed up analysis without weakening evidence quality.
-Each case needed to map to the same schema, outputs had to stay traceable back to the source material, and the workflow had to be practical for a spreadsheet-based team rather than built around specialist tools only analysts could run.
+Each case needed to map to the same ten-theme schema, useful claims needed quote and case ID support, missing or ambiguous information had to be handled consistently, and the workflow had to be practical for a spreadsheet-based team rather than built around specialist tools only analysts could run.

 What the team needed